dmgudeman/DiveTheTrieste/README.md

 ### The submarine moves on a classic cross section of the ocean
 At first the submarine moves across the screen first due the background moving.
-At one point the background stops moving and the state is transferred to the submarine object which moves ontop the background to the edge.
+At one point the background stops moving and the state is transferred to the submarine object which moves on top the background to the edge.
 The difficult job of maintaining state and creating a smooth transition was  accomplished by updating coordinates on both the submarine as well as the background object.

-These two objects were constructed as singleton an an attempt to create a computed "single location of truth."
-This proved to be problematic because as canvas elements it was unwieldly to get the current context to render appropriately.
+These two objects were constructed as singleton in an attempt to create a computed "single location of truth."
+This proved to be problematic because, as canvas elements, it was unwieldy to get the current context to render appropriately.

 I then refactored using a Publish Subscribe model with a central event bus to define the events that are emitted.
 At first I tried emit events on the main animation loop.
 This overwhelmed the computer.
 Now an event is emitted every time a coordinate changed.
-Any area of the app can subscribe to the event, however I found that defining a singleton class CalcPosition as a single point of truth to work the best.
+Any area of the app can subscribe to the event, however I found that defining a singleton class as a single point of truth to work the best.
 The position is then obtained from this instance.
 In building this app the impetus for Redux became very clear.

 The next task was to map out the topography of the ocean floor with hills and trenches.
 This was done by take manual measurements of the topograhic endpoints and using the coordinates to calculate a y intercept for each point of lateral movement.
-These were used to make a coefficient that
+These were used to make a coefficient that defines the topography by points calculated from the viewport width and height.

-The multiple complex data types to allow position calculaton, conditonal styling, showing textual data based on position on the canvas made keeping track of the data types difficult as I tried different solutions.
+The multiple complex data types to allow position calculaton, conditonal styling, showing textual data based on position on the canvas made keeping track of the data types difficult.
 I implemented Typescript to facilitate solving this issue and it proved invaluable.
+An example type:

 <div style="float: left; margin-right: 10px;">
 <img src="./assets/code/constants.png" alt="constants" width="800" height="400">
 </div>
 Storing objects in an array to allowed the use of array filter method.
-The y coordinate of the ocean floor was  calculated using the classic y intercept method calculated with points stored in the objects.
+Points are calculated the viewport dimensions.
+The y coordinate of the ocean floor is then calculated using the classic y intercept method.
 <div style="float: left; margin-right: 10px;">
 <img src="./assets/code/yIntercept.png" alt="constants" width="600" height="400">
 </div>